 - Poorly differentiated malignant neoplasm: Cells of this type are positively cancerous, but they are extremely aberrant to find the cancer type or part of the body where they occurred initially.

-- Neuroendocrine carcinoma: Cancer in the neuroendocrine system turns the cells into nerve cells and hormone secreting cells.
-They are spread all over the organs such as esophagus, stomach, pancreas, intestines, and lungs.
+- Neuroendocrine carcinoma: Cancer in the neuroendocrine system turns the cells into nerve cells and hormone-secreting cells.
+They are spread all over the organs such as the esophagus, stomach, pancreas, intestines, and lungs.

 Causes for Unknown Primary Cancer

 CUP comprises many types of cancers, where each one is caused due to a variety of reasons; hence, it is very difficult to state a specific cause for CUP.